project-chip/connectedhomeip/src/app/tests/suites/README.md

 # CHIP Test Suites

-This directory contains a set of tests describing interactions between nodes, and more specifically between a controller and a controlle.
+This directory contains a set of tests describing interactions between nodes, and more specifically between a controller and a controllee.

 This test set is written in a high level language before being automatically converted into a language understandable by the different controllers.